MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-a-manifest-file-with-symchk.md

 2. Move the manifest file to a network that has a symbol store.

-3. Run SymChk with **/im** parameter to retrieve symbols for the files described int the manifest file.
+3. Run SymChk with the **/im** parameter to retrieve symbols for the files described in the manifest file.

 4. Move the symbol files back to the isolated computer.